nazar-pc/CleverStyle-Framework/docs/frontend-advanced/Frontend-loading-and-CSS-JS-HTML-processing.md

 * CSS and HTML files will be analyzed
 * small (under 4 KiB) files like images and fonts will be embedded into resulting CSS
 * relative paths to larger files in CSS will be corrected to absolute (since cached CSS file will be located in another place), `?md5_hash` will be added based on file contents (replaces existing query string if there was any)
+* large files not embedded into resulting CSS will still be preloaded using HTTP/2 Server Push (add any query parameter after `?` to instruct framework to not preload this file anyway)
-* CSS imports will be also embedded into parent CSS
+* CSS imports will be also embedded into parent CSS (except those with media queries)
 * JS inside of HTML files (both inline and `script[src]`) will be combined into one block and inlined
 * CSS inside of HTML (both inline and `link[rel=import][type=css]`) will go through the same procedure as regular CSS files and will be inlined
 * CSS and JS code will additionally go through simple minification process
-* Everything will be compressed with Gzip and placed in `/storage/public_cache`
+* After steps before everything will be placed in `/storage/public_cache`

 During this process files are combined into logical bundles while taking into account dependencies between components.
 All necessary dependencies structures and information about bundled files are cached in `/strorage/public_cache` in JSON files.